11 Best Muscle-Building Vegan Foods Ideas With Recipes

 - Reduce the heat to medium and add the last tablespoon of oil to the pan.
 Garlic and ginger should be added now.
 Cook for 30 seconds or until the mixture is aromatic.
 Combine the mirin, tamari, Hoisin, agave, and chilli sauce in a separate pan.
 Bring to a low simmer, stirring occasionally.
 In a separate bowl, make an arrowroot-water slurry and stir it into the sauce.
 Cook until the sauce thickens, about 5 minutes.

 - Toast the sesame seeds in a small skillet over low heat while the sauce cooks.
 Every once in a while, move them around with a spatula and keep an eye on them so they don't burn.
-Remove them from the heat when they turn brown and toasted.
+Remove them from the heat when they turn brown and are toasted.

 2. Vegan Zucchini And Edamame Miso Soup